 - In a Chapter 7 bankruptcy, most of your debt is relieved, with the exception of non-dischargeable debt like student loans, alimony or child support, and government debt like back taxes.
 Any significant assets will likely be liquidated, but in some cases you will be allowed to keep your house, car, household furnishings and retirement assets.
 If you still have debt on these, you will need to “reaffirm” and continue paying it even after your bankruptcy.

 - A Chapter 13 bankruptcy focuses on finding ways to facilitate eventually paying off all or most of your debt, even if it’s over a longer time period than the creditor would want.
 In this option, you can keep your assets as long as you continue paying any outstanding debt on them.

 How Long Does Bankruptcy Stay on Your Credit Report?

 A Chapter 7 bankruptcy will last ten years on your credit report, and a Chapter 13 bankruptcy will persist for seven years.
-The next question people often have for a bankruptcy attorney is, “How will this affect my credit score?”
+The next question people often have for a Albuquerque bankruptcy attorney in, “How will this affect my credit score?”